Sergei-advent/structure.org/README.md

 # structure.org
-API for organization's intranet, who works with organizational and functional company structure
+API for organization's intranet, which works with organizational and functional company structure